Phase 3: Multi-Session Continuity Infrastructure

 SELF-CRITIQUE BEFORE PRESENTING

 - Session skill: explicit about being universal (not just for /feature or one specific workflow)?- Backlog files: format matches what /audit and /security-audit will produce?
-Only created when the corresponding agent exists?- .gitignore: doesn't gitignore committed files (.claude/known-issues.md and .claude/security-findings.md should NOT be gitignored — they're shared team backlog)?- No reference to a Phase 4 ecosystem hook anywhere in the components (the hook was discarded in favor of /ecosystem-review in Phase 3)?
+Only created when the corresponding agent exists?- .gitignore: doesn't gitignore committed files (.claude/known-issues.md and .claude/security-findings.md should NOT be gitignored — they're shared team backlog)?- No reference to an automatic ecosystem hook anywhere in the components (ecosystem health is handled by the manually invoked /ecosystem-review skill, not by a hook)?

 TURN 3 — REVIEW AND APPROVE